hubudibu/materials/FRONTEND/Layout2/README.md

 ### CSS Grid

 - Use [this CSS Trick Guide on Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) for looking up the right properties!
-- Start with playing with syntax at http://cssgridgarden.com/

 Your Zeplin designs for this exercise: [9.
 Grid](https://app.zeplin.io/project/5b980960f8d0cb9de317da5f?seid=5bbdc3246bc6d61900cbf325)